 Cataracts can take from a few months to several years to develop.
 Certain medications can accelerate the development of cataracts.
 Sometimes, the cataract stops developing in its early stages and vision is only slightly decreased.
-But if it continues to develop, vision is impaired, and surgical treatment is required.
+But if it continues to develop then it impairs vision and requires surgical removal.

 Pepose Vision is a worldwide leader in the research of cataract treatment and removal.
 We utilize the latest technology and provide the convenience of a surgery center in our building.
 Our surgeons are involved in your entire surgical process, including pre-op, and are recognized each and every year among the very best.

 A cataract does not routinely cause discomfort or pain in the eye or alter the external appearance of the eye.

-The only way to determine if your vision issue results from a cataract is to visit an eye care professional for a complete examination.
+The only way to determine if your vision issue results from a cataract is to visit an eye care professional for a complete eye exam.
 At Pepose Vision Institute, we use state-of-the-art diagnostics to evaluate your eyes.
 Our wavefront diagnostic technology generates thousands of data points about your eyes in a matter of minutes.
-We are the only cataract surgeons in the Bi-State area to provide this level of thoroughness during your exam.
+We are the only cataract surgeons in the greater St Louis area to provide this level of thoroughness during your exam.